Jac0xb/lighthouse/README.md

 ## Overview

 Lighthouse is a Solana program developed to make asertions on Solana state that will fail the transaction if not true.
 Designed to combat prevalent issues such as MEV (Miner Extractable Value) attacks, and more specifically sandwich attacks.
 Allows for whitehat probing of Solana programs.
-Lighthouse empowers developers by enabling assertions about account balances, and account state.
-This ensures that transactions adhere to predefined conditions, safeguarding user assets and maintaining transaction integrity.
+Lighthouse empowers developers by enabling assertions about account balances and account state.
+This ensures that transactions adhere to predefined conditions, with usecases like safeguarding signer assets and maintaining transaction integrity.

 ## Features